cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-SSU CSO-EN.md

 # Context

-CS Group responsabilities for Development of the CSO User Ground Segment are as follows:
+CS Group responsabilities for Development of the CSO user soil segment are as follows:
-* Fixed-price project carried out in consortium with Diginext, subcontractor of CS Group
+* Package project carried out in consortium with Diginext subcontractor of CS Group

 ![Main Picture](Project-ADS-SSU CSO-EN pict 1.jpg)

 The features are as follows:
-* HMI
+* IHM
-* Server Requests
+* Request server
-* Mission Server
+* Mission server
 * Cartographic

 # Project implementation